jetstream-cloud/js2docs/docs/general/terraform.md

 ```
 git clone git@github.iu.edu:wellsaar/terraform-jetstream.git
 ```
 This command creates a clone of the git repo that contains the code examples that we use below.
-The master branch of the
+The master branch of the git repo above should be a good starting point in developing your own terraform code.

 # Running Terraform
 Make sure that you have setup and downloaded your openrc file.
 [Setting up the openrc.sh for the Jetstream2 CLI](../../ui/cli/openrc)